JoaoLopesF/RemoteDebugger/README.md

 For install help, please see: [https://www.arduino.cc/en/Guide/Libraries](https://www.arduino.cc/en/Guide/Libraries)

-Please open the example project, to see it working:
+Please open the example project, to see it working.

 ## Usage